 These little 'rose cabbages' (as translated from the German "Rosenkohl") take on a whole new flavor when made this modern way.

 Now, if you've ever wondered how to roast Brussels sprouts, the temps, the times, and the extras added, just follow along below.
 I love taking a modern approach to traditional German recipes!

 These little cabbages have a bold taste and can be served in a variety of ways.
 Try them roasted with bacon!
 Wunderbar!
 Or roast up an extra batch to turn into a salad!

 That's right, a salad.
 Mix with baby spinach or kale.
-Add a dressing .... check out the Oma says below as well as her more traditional Brussels Sprouts recipe.
+Add a dressing .... check out the recipe below as well as my more traditional Brussels Sprouts recipe.

 I just love how my Mutti would take those traditional German vegetables and create easy vegetable recipes.
 Above, is an example of how this Oma turned it even easier!